 This portion of the course, based in Bogotá, provides interdisciplinary learning about contemporary Colombian culture and society.
 Students explore Colombia's recent past, Bogotá's present, and the country's global place in the future.

 Block II: Coffee, Conflict, and Inequality

 The coursework and readings in this block looks at issues from two different perspectives: urban and rural.
-The urban case study in Medellin examines urban regeneration and revitalization, poverty, social justice, and the transformation of Medellin from a veritable war zone to an international arts and tech hub.
+The urban case study in Medellin examines urban regeneration and revitalization, poverty, social justice, education, and the transformation of Medellin from a veritable war zone to an international arts and tech hub.
 The rural case studies in Pijao and other towns in Quindío look at cultural tourism, rural identities, sustainable cultural practices, and migration to urban centers.

 Colombia is one of the largest coffee producers in the world and in a nod to its importance UNESCO designated part of Colombia as a World Heritage site in 2011.
 This region, dubbed the Coffee Cultural Landscape of Colombia, will be the program base for this portion of the trip, with stays in Pijao and Salento.
 The 5 days in the eje cafetero